jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 ### The Things Network

-The TTN webhook needs to be configured on the TTN console before we can add any *values*.
+A TTN webhook needs to be created thru the TTN console.

 In TTN, add a new webhook:

 * "Base URL" should point to the URL that we will receive in later steps when have created the "HTTPS Endpoint" in MongoDB Atlas. - Until then, add a random URL.
-* "Additional headers" needs to be configured since MongoDB HTTPS Endpoint expects a header named "API-KEY" containing the key. - We will generate an API-KEY in later steps so insert a radom one until then.
+* "Additional headers" needs to be configured since MongoDB HTTPS Endpoint expects a header named "API-KEY" containing the key. - We will generate an API-KEY in later steps so insert a random one until later.
 * In this demo, we only want "Uplink message"

 [![Add webhook]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/ttnAddWebhook.png)]({{ BASE_PATH }}/assets/images/mongodbatlas-ttn/ttnAddWebhook.png)